-In addition to enabling nongovernmental organizations, community leaders, and the public to raise issues directly with the judiciary, Nyakundi said that the committees were "one of our vehicles to communicate to the citizens."
+In addition to enabling nongovernmental organizations, community leaders, and the public to raise issues directly with the judiciary, Nyakundi said, the committees were "one of our vehicles to communicate to the citizens."
 When the judiciary introduced a new policy, such as new procedures for traffic arrests, members helped inform their communities.

-The judiciary adopted several other communication strategies.
-Individual court stations held "Open Days" in which the judges and magistrates held informal meetings with the public and answered questions about the judiciary and its work, a practice that had been initiated during the previous decade and later expanded.
-Judicial officers also held other public events, such as the 2012 Judicial Marches, in which they walked through neighborhoods to talk to people on the street.
+The judiciary adopted several other communication strategies as well.
+Individual court stations held Open Days on which judges and magistrates held informal meetings with the public and answered questions about the judiciary and its work, a practice that had been initiated during the previous decade and later expanded.
+Judicial officers also held other public events, such as the 2012 Judicial Marches, in which they walked through neighborhoods to discuss the court system with people on the street.

-In the past, citizens "were not quite sure we were human beings," Ouko said, so direct interaction was important-and needed to become more institutionalized.
+In the past, citizens "were not quite sure we were human beings," Ouko said, so direct interaction was important-and it needed to become more institutionalized.
 Munywoki applauded the informality of the settings, saying they helped convey that "any person can feel comfortable entering the judicial process."

-Mutunga and the Judicial Service Commission also created the Directorate of Public Affairs and Communications, the first time that the judiciary had an office dedicated to providing public information.
-The directorate was responsible for media strategy and developing informational materials, as well as supporting public events.
+Mutunga and the Judicial Service Commission also created the Directorate of Public Affairs and Communications, which was the first time the judiciary had an office dedicated to providing public information.
+The directorate was responsible for media strategy, the creation of informational materials, and support for public events.
 The Judicial Service Act also required the chief justice to provide a yearly update on the state of the judiciary.
 The combination of direct engagement, media, and publicly available reports helped make the judiciary far more transparent than it had been before.